TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 - repo is the repository name
 - issue_number is the repository-scoped numeric
   identifier assigned at creation.
+Issue identifiers are repository-scoped and immutable once assigned.

 ### Addressability (Sender)
 1. Creates a new issue